 - Like most of the other conversations in this series, the most typical way of explaining OERs is “like a textbook” but… where “textbook” might be a generic name for course materials.

 - Without knowing details of how SoftChalk provides student data, the potential for collection here of student performance, and also, time spent in modules, could be a potentially useful feature for the kind of studies the OER Research Hub is collecting.

 - The resources Sian finds most useful, whether one wants to define them as OERs, are videos from mainly YouTube.
 Is this the pervasiveness of content, the ease of embedding in other web content?

 - Geology is an extremely visual topic, yet there seems to be not too many collections of Earth Science OERs.. and if they are, it is at a course / module level (e.g. Penn State University Earth and Mineral Science or ones listed at OpenLearn) or at dispersed collections – e.g. Digital Library for Earth Science Education.
 Yet there is a good collection at OER Commons.
 It’s not for lack of OERs, it is a discovery and sorting problem, and there is a mixed scale of materials that integrating them becomes a more complex task.

 For relevance to OER Research Hub, the work of Sian aligns with hypotheses of

 - leading teachers to practice “critical reflection by educators, with evidence of improvement in their practice”

 - the remix approach leveraging existing content is one of “different usage and adoption patterns than other online resources”

-The post "Maricopa OER Practitioners: Sian Proctor" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (https://cogdogblog.com/2014/05/maricopa-oer-practitioners-sian-proctor/) on May 9, 2014.
+The post "Maricopa OER Practitioners: Sian Proctor" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2014/05/maricopa-oer-practitioners-sian-proctor/) on May 9, 2014.